 The term "sialidosis" is used here to describe those patients with a disorder resulting from an inherited, isolated deficiency of neuraminidase 1 (sialidase) (Lowden and O'Brien 1979; O'Brien 1982; Beaudet and Thomas 1989; Cantz and Ulrich-Bott 1990).
 Because the first patients shown to suffer from this enzyme abnormality had originally been included in a group of patients given the designation "mucolipidosis" (Spranger and Wiedermann 1970), this disorder is also sometimes referred to as mucolipidosis I (Spranger et al 1977).
 The enzyme defect was first demonstrated in this group of patients in 1977 (Cantz et al 1977; Spranger et al 1977).
 Within a year, several investigators independently described an adult group of patients with deficiencies of neuraminidase 1 activity (Durand et al 1977; O'Brien 1977; Rapin et al 1978; Thomas et al 1978).
 This form of the disorder, originally labeled the cherry-red spot-myoclonus syndrome, is now referred to as sialidosis type I.

 Sialidosis (mucolipidosis I) is not to be confused with mucolipidosis II (I-cell disease) or mucolipidosis III (pseudo-Hurler polydystrophy).
 Although patients with these latter disorders are also characterized by neuraminidase deficiencies, the defect is neither a primary nor an isolated abnormality.
 Rather, the neuraminidase deficiencies in mucolipidosis II and III are the secondary result of defective post-translational modification involving many lysosomal enzymes (Nolan and Sly 1989).
-Mucolipidosis IV, while sharing the same name, is also a distinct and genetically unrelated disorder.
+Mucolipidosis IV, although sharing the same name, is also a distinct and genetically unrelated disorder.
 It is caused by mutations in MCOLN1 that codes for a protein called mucolipin 1, thought to be a cationic ion channel (Schiffmann et al 2015).

 The classification of sialidosis is also complicated by the existence of a combined neuraminidase and beta-galactosidase deficiency, generally referred to as galactosialidosis (O'Brien 1989).
-A variety of studies, such as somatic cell hybridization and biochemical and genetic mapping, have clearly demonstrated that the sialidosis and galactosialidosis result from mutations of different genes and are, thus, 2 distinct disorders.
+A variety of studies, such as somatic cell hybridization and biochemical and genetic mapping, have clearly demonstrated that the sialidosis and galactosialidosis result from mutations of different genes and are, thus, two distinct disorders.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.